denysdovhan/wtfjs/README.md

 ## ``` `${{Object}}` ```

-What the result of the expression below?
+What is the result of the expression below?

 ```js
 `${{Object}}`